Pulitzer Prize-Winning Journalist Charles Krauthammer Is On The Mend After Serious Medical Complications

 “After my surgery, there were serious complications that took several months to stabilize,” the statement continued.
 “My improvement has finally allowed me to concentrate on intensive rehabilitation to recover my strength and stamina.
 This too is progressing well but as usual is intense and slow.
 Nonetheless, I am determined to make it back.
 I’ve got to — I can’t let you guys have all the fun.”

 Charles Krauthammer has forged a career as a calm, thoughtful voice for centrist conservative thinking, and considering the current rancor from the extremists on the left and the right, the American people would probably welcome his nuanced take on the political scene.
-Hopefully, Dr. Krauthammer will make a full recovery, and he will return illuminate, educate, and inform us all.
+Hopefully, Dr. Krauthammer will make a full recovery, and he will return to illuminate, educate, and inform us all.

 Bret Baier sent a hopeful message for Charles Krauthammer’s recovery and eventual return to Fox News.